DoctrineLegal/async-hooks-demo/README.txt

   Go to http://localhost:3000/ to check the app is running (you should see "Welcome to Express") Go to http://localhost:3000/crash1 or http://localhost:3000/crash2

-The application should crash, but you should be able to see in the console whether it was /crash1 or /crash2 that triggered the crash.
+The application will crash, but you should be able to see in the console whether it was /crash1 or /crash2 that triggered the crash.
 The is the value added by our Async Hooks system.

 Example here with crash1:
 *** Application crashed (uncaught exception) ***